bmdako/docker_demo/README.md

 The list of containers new looks like this:

 ```
-dako@dako-ThinkPad-X220:~/Code/docker_demo$ sudo docker ps -a
 CONTAINER ID        IMAGE                       COMMAND             CREATED             STATUS                       PORTS                  NAMES
 5ffb1fbd9c3d        bmdako/docker_demo:latest   node src/app.js     12 seconds ago      Up 11 seconds                0.0.0.0:80->8000/tcp   jovial_hopper
 26bf1a66f318        bmdako/docker_demo:latest   node src/app.js     5 minutes ago       Exited (143) 2 minutes ago                          prickly_carson
 ```

+#### Pulling new image versions

-*Important*: When a new image has been build and pushed to the registry, this is not automatically downloaded to our server.
+**Important**: When a new image has been build and pushed to the registry, this is not automatically downloaded to our server.
 We need to pull the latest image by executing following command:

 ```